bucktoothsir/crypto_monster/README.md

 ## Backend
 ### Deployment
-The backend is hosted on AWS Lambda and AWS API Gateway.
+The backend is  on AWS Lambda and AWS API Gateway.
 We employ Zappa for deployment automation.

 ```bash
 pip install -r requirements.txt